Essential Guide to Social CRM: Features and Top Tools in 2025

 Gauge the mood of your audience using AI-driven tools, helping your team prioritize replies and spot emerging issues in customer behavior and sentiment.

-Set triggers to route social media tickets to the right team, schedule follow-up tasks, and automate repetitive workflows involving customer interactions.
+Set triggers to route social media tickets to the right team, schedule follow-up tasks, and automate repetitive workflows involving online discussions.

 • Social analytics and reporting:

-Measure engagement, response times, campaign performance, and team activity directly within your CRM for actionable planning.
+Measure engagement, response times, social media campaigns' performance, and team activity directly within your CRM for actionable insights.
 Analyzing social media data and social media interactions provides valuable customer insights.

 • Integration with popular social media networks: